haristariq/aot-memory-game/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

 [• Web development is a fun and really intriguing work that really captivated me as I was working through the project.

-• Cookies is an interesting concept that I want to learn deeply about and see how they work with data and website.

-• I want to learn more about how websites come together and how the functions that we create are working and carrying each other.

-• I also want to understand how the work behind the website i.e CSS file differs between a static website and a social network or business website.

-• The features that these websites have, how they are created behind the curtain and are they built on the base of a static website or there is a different approach that can also be taken.

-• How long is the planning before the rough website is created.
+Cookies is an interesting concept that I want to learn deeply about and see how they work with data and website.
+I want to learn more about how websites come together and how the functions that we create are working and carrying each other.
+I also want to understand how the work behind the website i.e CSS file differs between a static website and a social network or business website.
+The features that these websites have, how they are created behind the curtain and are they built on the base of a static website or there is a different approach that can also be taken.
+How long is the planning before the rough website is created.
 How would an engineer know when to write a code themself or use a function from the library and why.]

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-[If I had a few more hours to work on this project, after doing some thinking on the game, I would have added a counter that showed how many mistakes the player had and also a streak counter on the side which showed the current winning streak and the mistakes made on it.
-Another feature that I would do is change the outside cover of the button and put different regiments of the show on them.
-I would also create a difficulty meter where the clue playback and the size of the array is changed based on the length of it.
+[If I had a few more hours to work on this project, after doing some thinking on the game, I would have try to make a function that makes the game endless or a huge number of levels which would be challenigng and as players progress they would get more mistakes.
+I would also create a difficulty meter where the clue playback and the number of moves are limited.
 I would also like to optimize the game for mobile, the button area shown in vertical order and aren’t fitting on the same page, so what I would do is decrease the size of the button for the mobile and also change its alignment.I wasn’t able to set a timer on the game, it would be a good feature to add if I had more time and a bit more experience with javascript.]